ItsDanik/rfidisk/README.md

 > [!WARNING]
 > If your setup has another device path for the arduino, replace /dev/ttyACM0 with yours.

-If everything was succesful, the OLED Display should now show a logo (RFIDisk).
+If everything was succesful, the OLED Display should now show a logo (RFIDisk) and firmware version.

 ---